-The word that Isaiah the son of Amoz saw concerning Judah and Jerusalem.
-2 It shall come to pass in the latter days that the mountain of the house of the LORD shall be established as the highest of the mountains, and shall be lifted up above the hills; and all the nations shall flow to it, 3 and many peoples shall come, and say: "Come, let us go up to the mountain of the LORD, to the house of the God of Jacob, that he may teach us his ways and that we may walk in his paths."
-For out of Zion shall go forth the law, and the word of the LORD from Jerusalem.
-4 He shall judge between the nations, and shall decide disputes for many peoples; and they shall beat their swords into plowshares, and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war anymore.
-5 O house of Jacob, come, let us walk in the light of the LORD.
+This is what Isaiah son of Amoz saw concerning Judah and Jerusalem: 2 In the last days the mountain of the LORD's temple will be established as chief among the mountains; it will be raised above the hills, and all nations will stream to it.
+3 Many peoples will come and say, "Come, let us go up to the mountain of the LORD, to the house of the God of Jacob.
+He will teach us his ways, so that we may walk in his paths."
+The law will go out from Zion, the word of the LORD from Jerusalem.
+4 He will judge between the nations and will settle disputes for many peoples.
+They will beat their swords into plowshares and their spears into pruning hooks.
+Nation will not take up sword against nation, nor will they train for war anymore.
+5 Come, O house of Jacob, let us walk in the light of the LORD.